The 20 Best Opioid Use Disorder Doctors Near Me in Greensboro, NC

 Offers Telehealth

 Robyn Sanders is a primary care provider, practicing in Internal Medicine in Greensboro, North Carolina.
 Dr. Sanders is rated as an Advanced provider by MediFind in the treatment of Opioid Use Disorder.
-Her top areas of expertise are Opioid Use Disorder, Nephrosclerosis, Renovascular Hypertension, and Type 2 Diabetes (T2D).
-Dr. Sanders is currently accepting new patients.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Opioid Use Disorder, Nephrosclerosis, Renovascular Hypertension, and Type 2 Diabetes (T2D).

 Experienced in Opioid Use Disorder